andprosoft/py_milestone/doc_source/source/020_installation.rst

     python setup.py install

-This will install the capital analyzer.
+This will install pymilestone.
 It can now be imported in the following
 way:

 .. code-block:: python